egendata/docs/content/egendata-core/data/messages.md

 --- | ---
-...JWT_DEFAULTS | Adds the information needed about the source of the message. type | Defines the type of the message sent. permissions | A `PERMISSION_REQUEST_ARRAY` list of at least one with permissions for the userto accept or deny._ sid | The (browser) session id that this message was sent during. displayName | The display name of the service. description | The description of the service.
+...JWT_DEFAULTS | Adds the information needed about the source of the message. type | Defines the type of the message sent. permissions | A `PERMISSION_REQUEST_ARRAY` list of at least one with permissions for the user to accept or deny. sid | The (browser) session id that this message was sent during. displayName | The display name of the service. description | The description of the service.